yowainwright/yowainwright.github.io/src/pages/2017-09-14-front-end-confguration.md

 ### Conclusion

 Front end development has changed a lot in the last years.
 Cleaner code comes with more configuration.
-Magic configuration or going into the weed about setting up perfect configuration can lead to highly beneficial results.
-For prototyping, simplifying the build process can really help learn and understand how the project might be built.
+Magic configuration can be dangerous because developers may not have much of an understanding of the tooling.
+When prototyping, setting up simple configuration for a Framework without using a `create app tool` can lead to deeper understanding of a framework's eco system.

 I hope the information and steps above help.
+[Feedback and ideas are appreciated](https://github.com/yowainwright/yowainwright.github.io)!